Since I visited New York City in September, my family has become addicted to this oniony, garlicy sesame bagel seasoning!

 Toast, Biscuits, Sandwiches, and Anything Bread

 It seems kind of obvious, so let me get this one out of the way: Everything But the Bagel tastes great on bread.
-Sprinkle it on toast (dry or spread with mustard or your favorite bread spread), press it into the tops of bread or biscuits before you bake them, and turn regular bagels into everything bagels with just a sprinkle.
+Sprinkle it on toast (dry or spread with mustard or your favorite bread spread), press it into the tops of bread or biscuits or pretzels before you bake them, and turn regular bagels into everything bagels with just a sprinkle.

 Sprinkle it on sandwiches.
 While I was still able to get good tomatoes, I loved making a tomato sandwich sprinkled with bagel seasoning, and my husband loves Tofurky slices sprinkled with the stuff.